 - Teaching Assistant

 About Delta's Program

-Composition courses are fundamental to all college degrees and programs.
-Elective courses and specialty certificates show employers that a student has developed specific interests and expertise.
+English composition (writing) courses are fundamental to all college degrees and programs.
+English elective courses and specialty certificates show employers that a student has developed specific interest and expertise.
 The English program applies the same academic rigor as the programs at four-year institutions at a fraction of the cost.

 One of the very best things about Delta College is your ability to start here and go anywhere.
 And, in the process, save thousands (and thousands) of dollars.
 It's a smart choice to get your associate's and then transfer on!
 Visit transfer agreements and guides to see the whole list of transfer opportunities.

 The Delta English program faculty have a range of credentials and interests.
 They